 ‘Visit Samuel Harman at the Dolphin further along the quay and give him this warrant and you’ll find there are virtually limitless funds waiting for us!’

-The Earl of Salisbury looked around Henry’s tent in wonderment.
+William de Montacute, the Earl of Salisbury, looked around Henry’s tent in wonderment.

 ‘Well, I would if there was somewhere to sit.
 What is going on here?’